almas-cp/Networx-trial-reset/README.md

 ### Ideas for Contributions

+- 🍎 Add support for macOS version of NetWorx
-- 🌍 Add support for other operating systems
+- 🐧 Add support for Linux version of NetWorx
-- 🎨 More terminal UI themes
+- 🎨 More terminal UI themes and color schemes
-- 📅 Custom date formats
+- 📅 Custom date formats and configurations
-- 🔄 Automatic scheduling (cron/task scheduler)
+- 🔄 Automatic scheduling with built-in task creation
-- 🔔 Desktop notifications
+- 🔔 Desktop notifications for successful resets
+- 📝 Detailed logging with rotation
-- 📝 Logging functionality
+- 🔐 Backup and restore functionality

 ---